 While the rest of the world is sharing pics of Unicorn Frappuccinos

 During the debut episode of Arianna Huffington’s The Thrive Global Podcast, Aniston explains that she doesn’t feel the need to prove herself by exposing details about her life on Instagram.
 “For me, it’s self-preservation.
 There’s enough written about me out there and enough that’s not true,” she quips.
-The actress knows that caring for herself and her own mental health is
+The actress knows that caring for herself and her own mental health is top priority.

 “There’s one school of thought, which is: ‘Why don’t you be on social media and show who you really are?’” says Aniston.
 “But I don’t need to.
 This is the one place I have that’s really protected and is mine and is what my life is without a camera rolling or paparazzi or media exposure.”

 While Aniston isn’t sitting around her mansion feeling left out of the social-media action, she admits that the occasional pet vid can pique her curiosity.
 “I don’t feel I’m missing out, but I do sometimes feel that I’m not keeping up or that things are happening at a speed at which I’m going to be left behind in the dark ages,” she explains.
 “There’s that curiosity that I have of, ‘What is that?
 What’s so funny?
 What’s so interesting?
 What cute pet video is that?’”

 Although she doesn’t have her own account, Aniston admits to occasionally finding herself on Instagram after Googling something buzz-worthy.
 (It probably helps that her husband, actor Justin Theroux, is the owner of an account on which Aniston occasionally appears.)

 In addition to living a social media-free life, Aniston admits that she occasionally partakes in “liberating” digital detoxes during yoga retreats and also while on vacation.
 “I’ve made the decision to go and vacate,” she explains about her tech-free getaways.